OldStarchy/DashBot/readme.md

     The storage flag tells dashbot where to load the config from, as well as where to store its statistics, and log files.
 By default it will be a directory named "storage".

 8. If everything worked correctly, you can go have a look in discord, your bot should be online.
 Now say something like `roll d20` or `joke` to activate one of its responses.

-## Known Bugs

-This is a WIP so there's lots of things wrong with it, but the main one is sometimes it just stops / crashes.
-Not sure why, maybe discord is kicking the bot or there's some crash happening, or maybe my raspberry pi is just running out of ram.
-Whatever the cause, its not leaving any trace in the error log /shrug